 So, if your neighbor trips and hurts themselves in or around your pool, you’re covered.
 Keep in mind that your insurer will only take care of damages up to your coverage limit.
-Any costs that are higher than your limit would require you to pay for it.
+Any costs that are higher than your limit would require you to pay for them.

 Unsupervised Accidents May Not Be Your Responsibility

 Unfortunately, your pool might attract unwanted guests.
-Let’s say you’re out of town and someone hops into your pool and injures themselves.
+Let’s say you’re out of town and someone hops into it and injures themselves.
 You’ll likely not be on the hook to pay for any damages.
 But you could have to pay for their medical bills if you didn’t have any of the proper precautions in place.
 You may see insurers refer to this as being negligent.
 Later in the article is a guide on how to lessen accident risk with safety precautions.

 Should You Have Extra Coverage for Your Pool?